intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 In the `spark-submit` script:
 * `deploy-mode`: set it to `cluster` when running programs on k8s-cluster mode.
 * `--conf spark.kubernetes.authenticate.driver.serviceAccountName`: the service account for the driver pod.
+* `--conf spark.pyspark.driver.python`: set the Python location in conda archive as the driver's Python environment.
-* `spark.pyspark.python`: sset the Python location in conda archive as each executor's Python environment.
+* `--conf spark.pyspark.python`: also set the Python location in conda archive as each executor's Python environment.
-* `spark.executorEnv.PYTHONHOME`: the search path of Python libraries on executor pods.
-* `spark.kubernetes.file.upload.path`: the path to store files at spark submit side in k8s-cluster mode.
+* `--conf spark.kubernetes.file.upload.path`: the path to store files at spark submit side in k8s-cluster mode.
+* `--conf spark.kubernetes.driver.volumes.persistentVolumeClaim.${RUNTIME_PERSISTENT_VOLUME_CLAIM}.options.claimName`: specify the claim name of `persistentVolumeClaim` to mount `persistentVolume` into the driver pod.
+* `--conf spark.kubernetes.driver.volumes.persistentVolumeClaim.${RUNTIME_PERSISTENT_VOLUME_CLAIM}.mount.path`: specify the path to be mounted as `persistentVolumeClaim` into the driver pod.

 ### 6.3 Use Kubernetes Deployment (with Conda Archive)